apacheignite/documentation/deployment/kubernetes-deployment.md

   ]
 }
 [/block]
-and get the logs from it making sure that both Ignite pods were able to discover each other and form the cluster:
+and get the logs from it making sure that both Ignite pods were able to discover each other and from the cluster:
 [block:code]
 {
   "codes": [